 A Florida community association manager candidate may obtain his or her license as follows:

-Step 1: Take the 18-hour Florida community association manager prelicensure course.
-Gold Coast Schools currently offers the prelicensure course in a classroom format, at all five of its locations: Doral, North Miami-Dade, Tamarac, Boca Raton and Lantana.
+Take the 16-hour Florida community association manager prelicensure course.
+Gold Coast Schools currently offers the prelicensure course in a classroom format, at all six of its locations: Doral, North Miami-Dade, Tamarac, Boca Raton, Lantana and Orlando.
 Learn more about Gold Coast’s CAM course.

 Once you receive your certificate for course completion, you must submit a copy to the state.
 The state will cross-reference this with a list of CAM prelicensure course graduates submitted by Gold Coast.
 Note that the certificate is only valid for one year.
 If you do not complete the application process and pass the exam within that period, you will be required to retake the prelicensure class.